 Maximum harvestable right dam capacity

-The volume of water a landholder can capture and store under harvestable rights is expressed as a maximum harvestable right dam capacity for a landholding.
+The volume of water a landholder can capture and store as a harvestable right is expressed as a maximum harvestable right dam capacity for a landholding.

 The combined volume of all dams (or parts thereof) that capture and store harvestable rights water cannot exceed the maximum dam capacity.

 To calculate the maximum dam capacity for a landholding, landholders must use the Maximum Harvestable Rights Dam Capacity Calculator.
-The calculator takes into account the size and location of the landholding.
+The calculator considers the size and location of the landholding.

-Landholders should save a copy of their results from the calculator for monitoring and compliance purposes.
+Landholders should keep a record of the maximum harvestable right dam capacity from the online calculator for monitoring and compliance.

 Dams built to capture and store harvestable rights water do not require a water access licence, water supply work approval or water use approval.

-However, dams that store water captured under harvestable rights as well as water taken under another right or licence (known as ‘mixed-rights (PDF, 122.11 KB)’ dams) may require a water access licence and water supply work approval prior to construction.
+However, dams that store water captured under harvestable rights as well as water taken under another right or licence (known as ‘mixed-rights' dams) may require a water access licence and water supply work approval before construction.

 Harvestable rights permit the capture of rainfall runoff moving naturally across the landscape.
 Any channels or diversion works constructed to capture and transfer rainfall runoff into a harvestable rights dam are not provided for under a harvestable right.
 They may require approval prior to construction.

-Landholders should also be aware of, and seek other approvals that may be applicable under legislation such as the:
+Landholders should also be aware of, and seek other consent or approvals that may be applicable under legislation such as the:

 - Crown Land Management Act 2016